MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### Office.Android.DocsUI.Views.DimePurchaseFlowState

 This health event attempts to capture each state that a user goes through when the user is attempting to make a purchase through the in-app purchase flow hosted by Dime.
-The data is used to monitor and alert on the health of the purchase flow triggered from Microsoft 365 mobile app when user opts to buy an Microsoft 365 subscription.
+The data is used to monitor and alert on the health of the purchase flow triggered from Microsoft 365 mobile app when user opts to buy a Microsoft 365 subscription.

 The following fields are collected: